ipfs/specs/KEYSTORE.md

 Note: One option is to simply add it to the key interface.

 ### Structures
-Some tenative mockups (in json) of the new DAG structures for signing and encrypting
+Some tentative mockups (in json) of the new DAG structures for signing and encrypting

 Signed DAG:
 ```